Lh4355/ChefBoyardee-Game/Backlog.md

 - Have a map
 - save menu
 - Can rolls from location to location? (or minigame with rolling for the highway)
+- backyard will have a hose to polish your can? (but if pond hurts can then would hose?)
+- add counterfiet soup seller --> should this be an event/encounter instead of a location and event/encounter
+- sewer shortcuts
+- add person coming to look at can event to the start

 Additions
 - the movers have a toolkit that can be used to fix your can to 100% health